authorNari/configict/README.md

 configict
 ===========

-A YAML config loader with checking conflict from a example.
+YAML config loader with checking conflict from the example.

 ## Features

-  * You can load a config .yml file and get a hash from YAML.
+  * You can load a config .yml file and get the hash from YAML.
   * Notify the conflict between .yml and .yml.(example|sample)

 ## Usage